What is user experience writing?

 UX writers in larger companies can work on a specific part of a product and only write microcopy.
 Others, in smaller companies, also take on roles in marketing and communications.
 And some UX designers will handle UX writing.

-How to become a UX writer
+How to become a user experience writer

 Let’s look at the skills you’ll need to become a UX writer, and how to break into the UX writing profession.